-- a) Secure key supply nodes, conveyances, and materials in transit through MOUs and/or other established partnership agreements with public and private sector stakeholders. - b) Provide food and other commodities to up to 2.2 million people who have lost services and residences, including stranded visitors or commuters in the region (THIRA). - c) Provide supplies to affected areas by rotary wing aircraft if necessary (i.e., it is not possible to provide critical supplies by fixed-wing air, ground, and sea transportation) (THIRA). - d) Over a two week time period, extinguish up to 5,000 fires using statewide mutual aid, despite significant damage to transportation infrastructure (THIRA). - e) Within 24 hours following a catastrophic event, implement a plan to transition up to 2.2 million people to recovery (THIRA).
+- a) Secure key supply nodes, conveyances, and materials in transit through MOUs and/or other established partnership agreements with public and private sector stakeholders. - b) Provide food and other commodities to up to 2.2 million people who have lost services and residences, including stranded visitors or commuters in the region (THIRA). - c) Provide supplies to hardest hit areas by fixed-wing air, ground, sea transportation, and rotary wing aircraft if necessary (THIRA). - d) Coordinate with logistics providers to ensure supply chain security at private and public sector critical distribution sites (THIRA). - e) Within 72 hours following a critical incident, deploy traditional and specialized first response firefighting resources to manage up to 250,000 affected acres, including urban and wildfire areas; ensure coordinated deployment of appropriate local and state fire management and fire suppression resources (THIRA). - f) Over a two week time period, extinguish up to 5,000 fires using statewide mutual aid, while overcoming damage to transportation infrastructure (THIRA). - g) Within 24 hours following a catastrophic event, implement a plan to transition up to 2.2 million people to recovery (THIRA).